gitrdm/NLP_Microservice/README.md

 ## 🚀 What is this?

 This microservice provides a robust API for natural language processing tasks.
-Whether you're building a chatbot, analyzing text sentiment, exploring word meanings, or extracting insights from documents, this service has you covered.
+This service does not expose the full NLTK API but only the ones I needed for my research.
+As my research needs change, I may add more.

 ## ✨ Key Features